eniware-org/IDS-Project/docs/_sources/1qu-Overview.rst.txt

 Management Options
 ------------------

-The system may be managed by using two Service Ports through a Web Browswer,Telent, SNMP Function and using the console port on the front panel through CLI command.
+The system may be managed by using two Service Ports through a Web Browswer, Telent, SNMP Function and using the console port on the front panel through CLI command.

+.. _switch-web-management:

 Web-based Management Interface
 ------------------------------